Ristretto vs Long Shot (Lungo) All you need to know!

 The bitterness of lungo shots has never been appealing to me, so I prefer Americano over lungo.
 Whenever I feel like a thicker shot, I love Ristretto, but I don’t do it regularly.

-The Grind size
+The Difference in Grind size

 The perfect grind size for both the Lungo and Ristretto shots is fine the same as Espresso.